 - J.D.The George Washington University Law Schoolcum laude2019

-Adam Harper is a law clerk in the International Department.
-He focuses on international trade and assisting in the firm's work on customs matters and trade policy.
-He also works on issues related to the Department of the Treasury's Office of Foreign Assets Control (OFAC), U.S. Bureau of Industry and Security (BIS), U.S. Customs and Border Protection (CBP), Office of the United States Trade Representative (USTR), and the Committee on Foreign Investment in the United States (CFIUS).
+Mary Mikhaeel is an Associate in the International Department.
+She focuses her practice on international trade matters, including economic sanctions, export compliance, import compliance, and trade policy.
+Ms. Mikhaeel advises clients on issues related to the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC), U.S. Department of Commerce's (DOC) Bureau of Industry and Security (BIS), and U.S. Customs and Border Protection (CBP).
+She has experience in developing compliance programs, conducting internal investigations and assisting clients with ruling requests.

 Prior to joining the firm, Ms. Mikhaeel worked at another DC law firm where she focused her practice on international trade and government contracts matters.
 Ms. Mikhaeel was a law clerk for the DOC's Office of the Inspector General and an intern for the DOC's International Trade Administration, Commercial Service.

 While attending law school, Ms. Mikhaeel was president of the International Law Society and was dedicated to helping law students learn more about international law and meet practitioners in DC.
 She was an associate on The George Washington International Law Review.